andrewg5/JavaTraining2024/Pokemon.md

      b.
 Print out the name of your winner!

-8. Repeat 7, but with non-default objects of your pokemon (different health, different names, same objects)
+8. Repeat 7, but with non-default objects of your pokemon (different health, different names)

 10. Check your Understanding in a txt file: